hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_rule_set_association.html.markdown

 # azurerm_cdn_frontdoor_rule_set_association

 Manages the association between one or more Front Door (standard/premium) Rule Sets and a Front Door (standard/premium) Route.
+Use this resource to avoid receiving the service side error `This resource is still associated with a route.
+Please delete the association with the route first before deleting this resource` when you attempt to `destroy`/`delete` a Front Door (standard/premium) Rule Set.

+!> **IMPORTANT:** When you delete this resource it will remove **all** of the Front Door Rule Set associations from the referenced Front Door Route resource.
+If you remove a Front Door Rule Set association from the resources `cdn_frontdoor_rule_set_ids` field make sure to also remove the reference from your `azurerm_cdn_frontdoor_route` resource that is being managed by the `azurerm_cdn_frontdoor_rule_set_association` resource, else Terraform will attempt add the Front Door Rule Set association back to the Front Door Route resource.

 ## Example Usage